failk8s/lab-carvel-passwords/workshop/content/exercises/08-global-constants.md

 One solution to this is to have the different resources defined in the same YAML file, although you need to ensure that the value is only generated once and saved to a global variable which is then inserted into each resource.
+This is demonstrated in ``resources-v4/secret-2.yaml``.

 ```editor:open-file
 file: ~/exercises/resources-v4/secret-2.yaml